Assault Offences in Tasmania

 - wounding or causing bodily harm.

-Aggravated assault is also a crime punishable on indictment (ie you may have a right to trial by jury).
-However, unlike aggravated assault as a summary offence, we are told what the circumstances which cause the offence to be aggravated are.
-They include (but are not limited) the intention to commit a crime, resisting or preventing arrest and assaulting a person lawfully seizing your property.
+An aggravated assault under this provision occurs when an assault is committed with the intention to commit a crime, while resisting or preventing arrest or while assaulting a person who is lawfully seizing your property.
 The maximum penalty for aggravated assault is 21 years imprisonment.
-There is also a separate offence for assaulting a woman you know to be pregnant, which also carries a maximum penalty of 21 years imprisonment.
+There is also a separate offence for assaulting a woman knowing her to be pregnant, which also carries a maximum penalty of 21 years imprisonment.

 Assaulting police or public officers